kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0023 Airworthiness standards  normal category airplanes.md

 \(6\) Any single electrical failure external to the recorder does not disable both the cockpit voice recorder and the flight data recorder; and

 \(7\) It is in a separate container from the cockpit voice recorder when both are required.
 If used to comply with only the flight data recorder requirements, a combination unit may be installed.
-If a combination unit is installed as a cockpit voice recorder to comply with §23.1457(e)(2), a combination unit must be used to comply with this flight data recorder requirement.
+If a combination unit is installed as a cockpit voice recorder to comply with [[Volume 1/C Aircraft/0023 Airworthiness standards  normal category airplanes.md#§23.1457   Cockpit voice recorders.|§23.1457]](e)(2), a combination unit must be used to comply with this flight data recorder requirement.

 \(b\) Each non-ejectable record container must be located and mounted so as to minimize the probability of container rupture resulting from crash impact and subsequent damage to the record from fire.
 In meeting this requirement, the record container must be located as far aft as practicable, but need not be aft of the pressurized compartment, and may not be where aft-mounted engines may crush the container upon impact.